 This is going to be the year I become a genuinely good dog.
 I’ve made New Year’s resolutions before, but I’m going to stick to them this time.
-My humans deserve a properly behaved Canine Good Citizen.
-After all, they spoil me with fresh water in the toilet bowl and a soft Queen-sized bed for napping.
+My owners deserve a properly behaved Canine Good Citizen.
+After all, they spoil me with fresh water in the toilet bowl and a soft, queen-sized bed for napping.
 It’s not fair that I dig holes in the yard and chew the sofa.
 If they can make resolutions, then I can turn over a new bone too.
-This year I hereby resolve to:
+This year, I hereby resolve to:

 1. Ignore the Mail Carrier

 It’s not my fault that pesky mail carrier invades my territory every day.
 You would think my owners would appreciate my warning barks.
 After all, every time I bark at the mail carrier, it chases them away.
 That kind of power is hard to resist!

 But I’m supposed to silently accept the intruder.
 That would be a lot easier if my owners distracted me with a puzzle toy or food-stuffed chew toy.
 Or they could close the blinds to block my view.
 Better yet, teach me that being quiet is more rewarding than nuisance barking.

 Digging in the yard is as much a part of my personality as tail wagging.
 So, why do my owners think their grass and garden are more important than following my bliss?
 Plus, where else am I supposed to hide my bones?
 If they really want me to stop, they should redirect me with a toy or game every time I try to dig.